 \subsection{Contrastive Learning with Decoders}

 To align the two spectral modalities, we use 820,568 paired LAMOST LRS and Gaia XP spectra.
-The backbone of the alignment model leverages contrastive loss, augmented with auxiliary decoders that contribute additional supervision.
+The backbone of the alignment model leverages contrastive loss, augmented by auxiliary decoders that contribute to additional supervision.

-As shown in Figure~\ref{fig:SpecCLIP_model}, embeddings from the LRS and XP foundation models are projected into a shared embedding space.
-The projection head for LRS includes a cross-attention block with a learnable query vector, following \citet{2024MNRAS.531.4990P}.
+As shown in Figure~\ref{fig:SpecCLIP_model}, the embeddings of the LRS and XP foundation models are projected onto a shared embedding space.
+The LRS projection head includes a cross-attention block with a recurrence vector that is learnable, following \citet{2024MNRAS.531.4990P}.
 For Gaia XP, the projection head is either a cross-attention block (when following the attention-based model) or an MLP (when based on the OAE model).
 The core alignment objective is the contrastive loss between these projected embeddings.

-To enrich the learned embeddings, we incorporate four auxiliary decoders: \begin{itemize} \item Two in-modal decoders reconstruct each spectrum from its projected embedding; \item Two cross-modal decoders predict one modality of spectrum from the other. \end{itemize} These components serve to retain modality-specific information, support cross-modal translation, and increase the robustness of the learned representations.
-Although our multi-decoder design is motivated by the need to enrich spectral embeddings with diverse reconstruction pathways, we note that related ideas have independently appeared in other domains, such as the sensor-agnostic image retrieval framework in remote sensing proposed by \citet{2024arXiv240107782H}.
-As further discussed in the final subsection of this section, reconstructing the original spectra also helps increase the mutual information between the projected embeddings and the inputs.
+To enrich the learned embeddings, we incorporate four auxiliary decoders: \begin{itemize} \item Two in-modal decoders reconstruct each spectrum from its projected embedding; \item Two cross-modal decoders predict one spectrum modality from the other. \end{itemize} These components serve to retain modality-specific information, support cross-modal translation, and increase the robustness of learned representations.
+Although our multi-decoder design is motivated by the need to enrich spectral embeddings with diverse reconstruction pathways, we note that related ideas have appeared independently in other domains, such as the sensor-agnostic image retrieval framework in remote sensing proposed by \citet{2024arXiv240107782H}.
+As discussed in further detail in the final subsection of this section, reconstructing the original spectra also helps to increase the mutual information between the projected embeddings and the inputs.

 \paragraph{Model Variants} To assess the contributions of each model component, we construct five SpecCLIP variants: